KenPainter/GenLogic/docs/50-integrity-features/20-numeric-integrity.md

 - Formula columns: @price * @quantity where price is NaN = NaN
 - Arithmetic: balance - withdrawal where withdrawal is Infinity = -Infinity

-This corruption is permanent - you cannot "filter out" NaN values since NaN != NaN in SQL comparisons.
+This corruption is difficult to detect and clean because NaN has inconsistent equality behavior across PostgreSQL numeric types.

 ## GenLogic's Solution